General misconduct meetings and hearings

 The panel hearing

-The panel consists of a chairperson (member of staff), a second member of staff, and a student.
+The SMP consists of a chairperson (member of staff), a second member of staff, and a student.
 At the request of the respondent, the student member can be substituted for a staff member.

 If required to attend a panel hearing, the respondent will be provided with the panel procedures.